Biman Bangladesh Airlines Logo PNG

 What airline code is BD?

-The airline code “BD” is used as specified by the International Air Transport Association (IATA).
-This two-letter code facilitates various operational tasks such as booking, ticketing, and airport services and streamlines processes across international platforms.
+The International Air Transport Association (IATA) specifies the airline code “BD.”
+This two-letter code facilitates operational tasks, including booking, ticketing, and airport services, and streamlines processes across international platforms.